StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/about-notifications.md

 #### FilteredEvent

-Selecting *FilteredEvent* lets TheHive define a structured JSON filter to match specific events.
+Selecting *FilteredEvent* enables the use of a custom JSON filter to match specific events.

-Learn how to create filtered events and explore examples in the [Write a Filtered Event Trigger](./write-filtered-event-trigger.md) topic.
+Learn how to create filtered events and explore examples in [Write a Filtered Event Trigger](./write-filtered-event-trigger.md).

 ### Notifiers